About

 What it actually is

-Learning Brain ELT is a plug-in for AI tools.
-A lightweight service your AI talks to when you ask it for ELT design or audit help.
-It doesn't replace your AI.
-It sits alongside, supplying the SLA and materials-design expertise that general-purpose models don't have.
+ELT Brain is a small service your AI talks to when you ask it for ELT design or audit help.
+It doesn't replace your AI – it sits alongside it, supplying the second-language acquisition (SLA) and materials-design expertise that general-purpose AI models don't have on their own.

-When you ask Claude (or Codex, or ChatGPT) to design an ELT lesson, write a vocabulary set, generate a reading or listening task, or audit a draft coursebook page, your AI connects to Learning Brain ELT automatically.
+When you ask Claude, Codex or ChatGPT to design a lesson, write a vocabulary set, generate a reading or listening task, or audit a draft coursebook page, your AI connects to ELT Brain automatically.
 What comes back is three things:

-• Curated SLA evidence.
-The specific research relevant to the task, with cited sources and an evidence-strength rating on every claim.
+• The relevant research.
+The specific findings that bear on the task, with cited sources and an evidence-strength rating on every claim.

 • A quality rubric.
-The review criteria a senior ELT editor would apply to this kind of work.
+The review criteria a senior commissioning editor would apply to this kind of work.

-• Instructions for the AI to follow.
-The structure it should use when producing the output, plus refusal logic for content-shaped goals, mis-pitched material, and pragmatically infelicitous design.
+• Instructions for your AI to follow.
+How to structure the output, plus refusal logic for weak goals, mis-pitched material, and unrealistic briefs.

-The AI produces the finished work from that package.
-Learning Brain ELT makes sure the work is structurally sound, level-coherent, and defensible against the rubric a senior commissioning editor would apply.
+Your AI does the writing.
+ELT Brain makes sure the writing is structurally sound, level-coherent, and defensible against the rubric a senior editor would apply.

-Seventeen tools cover the main jobs of ELT writing and editing: eliciting the ELT context (CEFR, L1, skill focus, instructional setting), designing single-lesson skeletons, writing vocabulary sets and reading / listening / grammar / speaking tasks, designing synchronous speaking sessions, and auditing draft material.
-Six expert personas organise them: Cross-cutting, Learning Scientist, Curriculum Architect (ELT), Instructional Writer (ELT), Course Doctor (ELT), and Delivery Coach (ELT).
+25 tools cover the main jobs of ELT writing and editing: getting the brief right (CEFR level, L1, skill focus, instructional setting), designing single-lesson skeletons and language syllabi, writing vocabulary sets and reading / listening / grammar / speaking tasks, drafting exam items, designing live speaking sessions, supporting classroom activity and learner affect, and auditing draft material.
+They're organised into six specialist personas: a Brief & Context elicitor and a Learning Scientist, plus four ELT-specific specialists: a Curriculum Architect, an Instructional Writer, a Course Doctor, and a Delivery Coach.

-Behind the tools sits a curated knowledge base of 314 research notes — 195 cross-cutting learning-science notes shared with the core product, plus 119 ELT-specific notes across 15 domains covering SLA foundations (Krashen, Long, Swain, Schmidt, DeKeyser), vocabulary acquisition, grammar instruction, the four skills, language testing, materials and publisher workflows, the CEFR Companion Volume 2020 first-class additions (mediation, plurilingual competence, online interaction, phonological competence), inclusion and accessibility, teacher development, discourse and pragmatics, and specific contexts (CLIL, EMI, EAL, ESOL, business, EAP, ESP, young learners, exam prep, vocational).
+Behind the tools sits a curated knowledge base of 333 research notes: 195 learning-science notes (cognitive load, retrieval, assessment, instructional design, learner psychology), plus 138 ELT-specific notes layered on top spanning 15 domains: SLA foundations (Krashen, Long, Swain, Schmidt, DeKeyser), vocabulary acquisition, grammar instruction, the four skills, language testing, materials and publisher workflows, the CEFR Companion Volume 2020 first-class additions, inclusion and accessibility, teacher development, discourse and pragmatics, and specific contexts (CLIL, EMI, EAL, ESOL, business, EAP, ESP, young learners, exam prep, vocational).

-You keep using the AI the way you already use it.
-The conversation doesn't change.
-The quality of what comes back does.
+You keep prompting your AI the way you already do, but the quality of what comes back is materially better.

 Learner context (ELT-extended)01